coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

       Cannot enable or disable for parsing a notation that was originally defined as only printing.

-   .. exn:: Found no matching notation to enable or disable.
+   .. warn:: Found no matching notation to enable or disable.

       No previously defined notation satisfies the given constraints.